jaylenw/ElectronTodoApp/README.md

 An Electron TodoApp or Note Taking Application.
 Create and Archive Notes in this application designed to be deployed for Linux, Mac, and Windows.

 Website version of this app found [here](https://github.com/jaylenw/AngularJsTodoApp).
-Android version of this app is in development [here](https://github.com/jaylenw/IonicTodoApp).
+Android version of this app is found [here](https://github.com/jaylenw/IonicTodoApp).

 ##Description